aleph2c/miros/doc/recipes.rst

 The states contain a place to anchor your application code.
 They also provide information about the design topology of your chart.
-They describe their parent state, and they describe how some events can cause transitions to other state methods.
+They describe their parent state and they describe how some events can cause transitions to other state methods.
 That's it.
 There is no full picture described in a table or in any other data structure.
 The picture is actually written into the interaction between your state method descriptions and the event processor's reaction to them.

-The event processor remembers which state method is it's current state.
-When it is given an event, it calls this state method with the event and listens to its response.
-If the state method returns an ``UNHANDLED`` result, the event processor will call it again to find it's parent state.
-Then it will call the parent state with the original event.
-This process continues until the event is handled, or the event processor falls off the edge of the map.
+The event processor remembers which state method is it's current state and which state it is targeting.
+When it is given an event, it calls it's current state method with the event and listens to its response.
+If your state method doesn't know what to do with an event, it just has to set the targeted state of the event processor to its parent state and then return ``return_status.SUPER``.
+This will cause the event processor to call the parent state method with the same event.

-The event processor uses the ``SEARCH_FOR_SUPER_SIGNAL`` named event to ask for a parent state.
-When a state method hears this event it is expected to do two
-things:
+Another way for the parent to be called with the same event is if your state method returns an ``UNHANDLED`` result.
+This will cause the event processor to send a ``SEARCH_FOR_SUPER_SIGNAL`` into your state method.
+This will land in your ``else`` clause, revealing the information about it's parent state to the event processor.
+The event processor will use this same signal any time it needs to learn about your state chart, and for this reason you should never explicitly handle ``SEARCH_FOR_SUPER_SIGNAL``.

+For a state chart to reveal it's parent state, it must do the following two things in its ``else`` clause:

 1.  set ``self.temp.fun`` to point to it's parent state method
 2.  return the value of ``return_status.SUPER``

-It is easier to just have an ``else`` clause in your state method rather than adding ``SEARCH_FOR_SUPER_SIGNAL`` explicits to an ``elif`` clause:

 .. image:: _static/stateapplicationcode1.svg
     :align: center